gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 Moving additional logic into the updater is out-of-scope for this proposal.

 To create pre-baked VM or container images that reduce the complexity of the cluster joining operation, two workflows are permitted:
-- Install the `teleport-ent-updater` package and defer `teleport-update enable`, Teleport configuration, and `systemctl enable teleport` to cloud-init scripts.
+- Install the `teleport` package and defer `teleport-update enable`, Teleport configuration, and `systemctl enable teleport` to cloud-init scripts.
   This allows both the proxy address and token to be injected at VM initialization.
 The VM image may be used with any Teleport cluster.
   Installers scripts will continue to function, as the package install operation will no-op.
-- Install the `teleport-ent-updater` package and run `teleport-update enable` before the image is baked, but defer final Teleport configuration and `systemctl enable teleport` to cloud-init scripts.
+- Install the `teleport` package and run `teleport-update enable` before the image is baked, but defer final Teleport configuration and `systemctl enable teleport` to cloud-init scripts.
   This allows the proxy address to be pre-set in the image. `teleport.yaml` can be partially configured during image creation.
 At minimum, the token must be injected via cloud-init scripts.
   Installers scripts would be skipped in favor of the `teleport configure` command.